jeffsp/SPOC/README.md

                          - Guassian filter
                          - Median filter
                          - X, Y, Z
-  - [ ] Allow arbitrary operations using a filter interface and pipes
+  - [X] Allow arbitrary operations using a filter interface and pipes
-  - [ ] Add support for a two pass filter so that points can be changed based upon global point cloud properties, e.g.: add a preprocess() function
   - [ ] Add support for point removal in filter interface by adding a function that accepts a vector of point records and returns a filtered vector of point records